Sweatshop: Government corruption and inadequate labour protection legislation

 Government corruption and inadequate labour protection legislation in developing countries have also contributed to the suffering of their employees.
 Weak law enforcement has attracted outside investment in these developing countries, which is a serious problem generating sweatshops.
-Without reasonable law restrictions, outside investors are able to set up fashion manufacturing plants at a lower cost.
-According to Zamen (2012), governments in the developing countries often fail to enforce safety standards in local factories because of corruption and weak law enforcement.
-These weaknesses allow factories to provide dangerous working conditions for their workers.
-With reference to the Corruption Perception Index 2016 (2017), those countries with high risk of corruption such as Bangladesh, Vietnam, India, Pakistan and China are reported to have larger numbers of unsafe garments factories operating inside the countries.
+Without reasonable law restrictions, outside investors can set up fashion manufacturing plants at a lower cost.
+According to Zamen (2012), governments in developing countries often fail to enforce safety standards in local factories because of corruption and weak law enforcement.
+These circumstances allow factories to provide dangerous working conditions for workers.
+According to the Corruption Perception Index 2016 (2017), those countries with a high risk of corruption such as Bangladesh, Vietnam, India, Pakistan and China are reported to have larger numbers of unsafe garment factories operating inside the countries.
 When Zamen (2012) said "corruption kills", sweatshops in developing countries would be the prime cases.

 In some places the government or media do not show the full picture.
-For example, labour camps in Dubai do not have proper conditions for workers.
+An example of this may be seen in Dubai where some labour camps do not have proper conditions for workers.
 If they protest, they can be deported if they are foreigners.

 Low education level

-It is suggested that these workers should fight back and protect their own labour rights, yet a lot of them in developing countries are ignorant about their own rights because of low education level.
+It is suggested that these workers should fight back and protect their labour rights, yet a lot of them in developing countries are ignorant about their rights because of their low education levels.
 According to the UNESCO Institute of Statistics (2016), most of these sweatshops are located in countries that have low education levels.
-Harrison, A. & Scorse, J. (2004) mentions that most of the workers do not know about their rights, such as matters about wages and supposed working conditions, thus they have no skill set to fight for their labour rights through collective bargain (such as strike or work to rule).
+Harrison and Scorse mention that most of them do not know about their rights, such as matters about wages and supposed working conditions, thus they have no skill set to fight for their labour rights through collective bargaining (such as strikes or work to rule).
 Their lack of knowledge makes it hard for them to improve working conditions on their own.